rking/pry-full/README.md

 An essential gem.
 Turns Pry into a steppable debugger.

-- Making the basic "require'pry';binding.pry" from a script come alive.
+- Making the basic &quot;require'pry';binding.pry&quot; from a script come alive.

 - In conjunction with plymouth or pry-rescue, to explore failing tests.